 As of December 31, 2009, investments with an aggregate value of approximately \$627.4 million were held with dealers as collateral for various reverse repurchase arrangements.
 The investments held as collateral include a security which was sold prior to year end and was unsettled as of December 31, 2009 in the amount of approximately \$3.4 million.
 The related reverse repurchase agreement was outstanding as of December 31, 2009.
 As of December 31, 2009, affiliates of Deutsche Bank AG, Bank of America, and Morgan Stanley held 22%, 24%, and 33% of such collateral, respectively.
 In addition, unencumbered investments of approximately \$91.0 million were held in custody at the Bank of New York Mellon Corporation.
 As of December 31, 2009, the following dealers held greater than 15% of the Company's Deposits with dealers held as collateral: affiliates of Citibank, 56%; and affiliates of Deutsche Bank AG, 24%.
 As of December 31, 2009 the following dealers held greater than 15% of the Company's Due to brokers - margin accounts: affiliates of Morgan Stanley, 52%; and affiliates of Credit Suisse Group, 42%.
-As of December 31, 2009, the following dealers held greater than 15% of the Company's Receivable for securities sold: affiliates of Bank of America, 24%; affiliates of Goldman Sachs, 47%; and affiliates of UBS AG, 20%.
+As of December 31, 2009, the following dealers held greater than 15% of the Company's Payable for securities of Credit Suisse Group, 54%.
+As of December 31, 2009, the following dealers held greater than 15% of the Company's Payable for securities purchased: affiliates of Bank of America, 24%; affiliates of Goldman Sachs, 47%; and affiliates of UBS AG, 20%.